Skip to content

 Frequently Asked Questions

-What starting salary should I use?
+What starting salary to use?

 Graduate averages 2025: Medicine 32-40k, Engineering 28-35k, Finance 30-42k, Teaching 28-32k, Marketing 24-30k, Arts/Humanities 22-28k.
 Use Glassdoor or LinkedIn salary data for your specific degree field and region for most accurate starting point.